Latest update: July 5, 2021

 What are Canada’s political leaders saying about COVID-19 vaccine passports?

-In recent weeks, Canadian political leaders and policymakers have been indicating that requiring proof of vaccination for international travel is likely in the months to come.
-Speaking to press on April 27 Prime Minister Justin Trudeau suggested that his government is expecting to require proof of vaccination for travel, “As was the case pre-pandemic, certificates of vaccination are a part of international travel to certain regions and are naturally to be expected when it comes to this pandemic and the coronavirus.
+For months now, Canadian political leaders and policymakers have been indicating that requiring proof of vaccination for international travel is likely in the months to come.
+Speaking to press in April, Prime Minister Justin Trudeau suggested that his government is expecting to require proof of vaccination for travel, “As was the case pre-pandemic, certificates of vaccination are a part of international travel to certain regions and are naturally to be expected when it comes to this pandemic and the coronavirus.
 How we actually roll that out in alignment with partners and allies around the world, it’s something that we’re working on right now.”

 Canada’s Immigration Minister, Marco Mendicino, was asked about vaccine passports during a press conference on May 5, suggesting that his department is involved in “discussions around setting a universal standard for vaccinations to promote the safe travel of those who have been vaccinated.”
 However, the department has not released any official statements regarding plans to introduce new proof of vaccination requirements for travel.